-- Inserted certain deadlines, including the deadlines for submitting questions and Full Applications, see Cover Page and Required Documents Checklist. - Revised the Required Documents Checklist and Sections IV.D, IV.E, and IV.G of the FOA to provide guidance on required application forms and the content and form of Full Applications and Replies to Reviewer Comments.
-Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov). - Inserted additional Responsiveness criteria, see Section III.C.2 of the FOA. - Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V.A.2 of the FOA. - Inserted criteria that ARPA-E will use to evaluate Replies to Reviewer Comments in Section V.A.3 of the FOA.
+- Inserted certain deadlines, including the deadlines for submitting questions and Full Applications.
+See Cover Page and Required Documents Checklist. - Clarified Unit Measurement.
+See Section I.D.II of the FOA. - Included additional information on Technical Performance Targets.
+See Section I.E of the FOA. - Revised the following sections of the FOA to provide guidance on required application forms and the content and form of Full Applications and Replies to Reviewer Comments: Required Documents Checklist and Sections IV.D, IV.E, and IV.G of the FOA.
+Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov). - Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V.A.2 of the FOA.